 But when you’re just starting out, you may not be clear about many of the things that go into creating a brand that’ll get clients flocking to you, and branding professional can’t promise you that clarity.

-When you should not invest in professional branding services
+When you should not invest money into branding a small business

 A lot of people start out in business by thinking, “I have these skills, and people are looking for people with these skills to hire, so now I just need to find them.”

 That’s enough to start!
 You don’t need to spend thousands of dollars on a logo and a website to do that.
 Just go out there and get some clients.
 Branding is a long game, so you’ll need a short game too.
 (If you want some ideas for how to get clients fast, you can find them in my free resource library.)

 You’ll see a lot of brand designers freaking out about this particular advice but I’m not one of them: You can bootstrap your brand on a shoestring budget.

 You do need some tools to start.
 I want to make sure my clients start with the right tools–the ones that will allow them to scale, iterate and grow as they go.
 For business owners who are “ready,” I offer something much more in-depth.
 (When you’re ready?
 You’ll know.)